Nottingham Arkwright Street railway station: Decline and closure

-All passenger services on the line were withdrawn in May 1969 and Arkwright Street station consequently closed on a permanent basis.
+All passenger services on the line were withdrawn in May 1969, with the last DMU departing on May 3 1969, and Arkwright Street station consequently closed on a permanent basis.
 Goods trains continued to pass through until 1973.

 The site today

 The station and viaducts carrying the railway were demolished around 1975 and the area was comprehensively redeveloped leaving no trace of the railway that ran through the Meadows.

 The Great Central Railway (heritage railway) has hopes of extending their current terminus at Ruddington Fields to Ruddington.
 However, they do not plan to reopen the line towards Nottingham Arkwright Street; this is mostly in part due to the Nottingham Express Transit trams running on the line, with the station site at Arkwright Street having been built over and used for road alignments.